pingshunhuangalex/ariang-for-chrome/README.md

 - Load the folder `.build` as an unpacked Chrome extention via `Chrome menu > More tools > Extensions > Load unpacked`, and you are all set (If you have a secret token for your `Aria2 RPC`, you may still need to config it in `AriaNg Settings` after the installation)

-## Build your own (Advanced users only if you want to hack the code to add your own twist)
+## Build your own

+Advanced users only.
+If you want to hack the code to add your own twist, please continue reading...

 ### Prerequisites